Ensono/amido.github.io/docs/developer/java/patterns/java_mapstruct_mapping.md

 ### Base Mapper Code

-The following generic base mapper interface (this is as show at time of writing for example purposes, refer to GitHub for the latest) is used to define a standard set of mapping functions and lives in the Stacks `core-commons` module.
+The following generic base mapper interface (this is as show at time of writing for example purposes, refer to GitHub for the latest) is used to define a standard set of mapping functions and lives in the Ensono Stacks `core-commons` module.

 The generic template placeholder `D` is for the DTO (external) representation and `E` is for the Entity (internal) representation.
 As can be seen, this will provide a number of "out of the box" methods such as `toDto()`, `fromDto()`, `toDtoList()` etc.